Kalan-Lab/codoff/README.md

 OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```

+## Acknowledgments

+codoff utilizes pyrodigal underneath to perform gene calling for bacterial genomes when requested:

+> Pyrodigal: Python bindings and interface to Prodigal, an efficient method for gene prediction in prokaryotes. *JOSS*, 2022.
+Martin Larallde.

+Earlier work on using codon usage discrepancies to infer genomic islands was previously done by Waack et al. 2006:

+> Score-based prediction of genomic islands in prokaryotic genomes using hidden Markov models. _BMC Bioinformatics_, 2006.
+Stephan Waack, Oliver Keller, Roman Asper, Thomas Brodag, Carsten Damm, Wolfgang Florian Fricke, Katharina Surovcik, Peter Meinicke, and Rainer Merkl.